EverLight: Indoor-Outdoor Editable HDR Lighting Estimation: Experiments

 \subsection{Evaluation on outdoor images}

 We now evaluate on outdoor environments.
 Note that our method has not changed: the exact same \thename model works interchangeably on indoor and outdoor images.

-\paragraph{Quantitative evaluation} Here, we rely on the outdoor panoramas from the \cite{cheng2018shlight} dataset, which contains 893 unique outdoor panoramas.
-For each panorama in this set, we extract three images with the azimuth of $h_\theta \in \{0, 120, 240\}^\circ$, for a total of 2,517 images for evaluation.
+\paragraph{Quantitative evaluation} Here, we rely on the outdoor panoramas from the \cite{cheng2018shlight} dataset, which contains 839 unique outdoor panoramas.
+For each panorama in this set, we extract three LDR images with the azimuth of $h_\theta \in \{0, 120, 240\}^\circ$, for a total of 2,517 images for evaluation.
 As in \cref{sec:evaluation-indoor}, each image is given as input to a technique, and the resulting lighting representation is used to render the same virtual scene.
 The same metrics are reported as well, except that the FID is computed on the outdoor test set described above.
 This time, we compare against the work of Zhang~\etal~\cite{zhang2019all}, who proposed a method for predicting the parameters of an outdoor sun+sky lighting model~\cite{lalonde2014lighting}.
-We also include ImmerseGAN~\cite{karimi2022guided} as it was trained to extrapolate the field of view of outdoor images as well.

-\Cref{tab:quantitative-outdoor} reports the quantitative comparison results on outdoor scenes.
+We also include ImmerseGAN~\cite{karimi2022guided} as it was trained to extrapolate the field of view of outdoor images as well. \Cref{tab:quantitative-outdoor} reports the quantitative comparison results on outdoor scenes.
 Here, our method vastly outperforms the previous outdoor-specific technique of Zhang'19~\cite{zhang2019all} on all metrics.
-In addition, it reports an FID of 61.49, similar to its indoor performance, demonstrating a strong consistency.

 \paragraph{Qualitative evaluation} Corresponding qualitative results are presented in \cref{fig:qual-outdoor}, where a virtual scene rendered with the corresponding lighting predictions for each technique are shown.
 While the lighting representation employed by \cite{zhang2019all} is able to produce very strong shadows, the predicted lighting always results in almost-constant gray skies, which results in somewhat neutral renderings.
 ImmerseGAN~\cite{karimi2022guided}, on the other hand, creates much more lively renderings, which however lack shadows and shading.
 Our method bridges these two works and offers results which combine the best of both worlds: realistic reflections with more pronounced shading and cast shadows.